-Ratings provided by all three credit rating agencies will be consulted and the lowest rating will be taken.
+Ratings provided by all three credit rating agencies will be consulted and a counterparty will be considered for investment if it meets the ratings criteria of at least one of the agencies.

 - 4.3 The short term rating covers obligations which have an original maturity not exceeding one year.
 The short-term rating places greater emphasis on the liquidity necessary to meet financial commitments.
 All three credit rating agencies provide short term ratings.
 The ratings are expressed from F1+ (highest credit rating) through to D (highest default risk) for Fitch, from A-1+ (highest credit rating) through to D (highest default risk) for Standard and Poors, and from P-1 (highest credit rating) through to NP (highest default risk) for Moody's. - 4.4 The long term ratings generally cover periods in excess of one year.
 Due to the larger time horizon over which the rating is determined, the emphasis shifts to the assessment of the ongoing stability of the institution's prospective financial condition.
 All three credit rating agencies provide long term ratings.
-The ratings are expressed from AAA (highest credit rating) through to D (highest default risk) for Fitch and Standard and Poors and from AAA (highest credit rating) through to C (highest default risk) for Moody's. - 4.5 In order to balance the objective of securing the maximum level of return on investments with a prudent level of risk a matrix of criteria will be adopted as a starting point to determine the acceptability of a potential investment.
+The ratings are expressed from AAA (highest credit rating) through to D (highest default risk) for Fitch and Standard and Poors and from AAA (highest credit rating) through to C (highest default risk) for Moody's.

-4.6 These matrices are set out below:
+- 4.5 In order to balance the objective of securing the maximum level of return on investments with a prudent level of risk a matrix of criteria will be adopted as a starting point to determine the acceptability of a potential investment. - 4.6 These matrices are set out below: